 This lifestyle overhaul begins months before surgery.
 Three months before surgery, patients undergo bloodwork, testing for sleep apnea, counseling and screening for cardiovascular, metabolic, kidney and behavioral health disorders.
 Additionally, this three-month period serves as a timeframe for patients to adapt to their new lifestyle.

 “When it comes to tackling type 2 diabetes and considering bariatrics, communication is key.
 Primary care is an integral part of the process in both recommending a patient for and helping the patient prepare for surgery,” said Dr. Kreitz.
-“Preparing for bariatric surgery requires the patient to meet with endocrinologists, pulmonologists, cardiologists and behavioral health experts—practices that are very busy and may be difficult to get an appointment with.
+“Preparing for bariatric surgery requires the patient to meet with endocrinologists, pulmonologists, cardiologists and behavioral health providers—practices that are very busy and may be difficult to get an appointment with.
 Because of this, we uphold a ‘concierge approach’ and commit ourselves to helping coordinate and confirm appointments cross-sectionally.”

-Experts at Inspira Health understand how taxing and transformative bariatric surgery can be.
+Providers at Inspira Health understand how taxing and transformative bariatric surgery can be.
 That’s why we’re committed to not only following the patient throughout their operative journey—ranging from educational sessions to preoperative testing—but for the rest of their life.

 “If you have a bariatric surgery candidate, just talk to them.
 Let them know about weight loss, about surgery and really, just raise that awareness.
 Let them know that they are not just a number, but a person.
 You can do that by directing them to the plethora of information on our website, giving them your email or talking to our coordinator,” said Dr. Kreitz.
 “But really, we are just people taking care of people.
 And it’s time they know that.”